 - Related Reviews

-- State Farm Life Insurance is one of the biggest and best insurance companies in the United States.
+- State Farm is one of the biggest and best insurance companies in the United States.

 - Their current financial ratings are A++ with A.M.
 Best and AA with S&P.

-- They offer term, whole, and universal life insurance policies.
+- State Farm offers term, whole, and universal life insurance policies.

 - Life insurance State Farm offers is only State Farm life insurance products, and no other companies.